n0nuser/n0nuser.github.io/content/posts/emailserver/index.md

 sudo postmap /etc/postfix/vmailbox
 ```

-To enable other clients such as Gmail to access the server configuration, we have to enable the following configuration by uncommenting the parameters in the following file.
+To enable other clients such as Gmail to access the server configuration, we have to uncomment some lines in the following file.

 File **/etc/postfix/master.cf**: